thetestgame/MagicUrl/README.md

 MagicUrl
 ========
 MagicURL is a serverless URL shortener powered by AWS, Zappa and Python.
 The development and deployment environment scripts are all designed for Windows.
 However the project its self is cross platform capable.
+This project was originally created as a proof of concept for testing serverless websites inside AWS.

 ## Dependencies
 <b>Note: Not all dependencies are required to deploy MagicUrl as serverless.
 Optional dependencies are noted with a (X)</b>